JoAnn Elam Collection

 JoAnn Elam (1949-2009) was a Chicago-based experimental independent filmmaker.
 Her short experimental and documentary films capture the spirit and ethos of a politically active, feminist, and socially conscious artist.

-Elam was born in Chicago on April 20, 1949 to James and Elinor Elam, and was one of eight children.
-JoAnn was very close to her mother, who was president of the Chicago League of Women Voters from 1972 to 1977.
+Elam was born in Boston on April 20, 1949 to James and Elinor Foster Elam, and was one of eight children.
 Elam's father was a well-respected and successful physician who specialized in anesthesiology; he was a professor in Anesthesiology at the University of Chicago and is credited with developing a technique referred to as "rescue breathing" and numerous advances in clinical anesthesiology and cardiopulmonary resuscitation.
 He made a number of films that document and promote the medical techniques he developed, including Rescue Breathing (mid 1950s), in which JoAnn appears as a young child, demonstrating her father's rescue breathing technique on another child.
+Because of James' work, the family moved frequently when JoAnn was a child, from Boson to St. Louis to Buffalo to Baltimore to Kansas City.
+JoAnn was very close to her mother (who was long-time treasurer of a Head Start day-care center, and president of the Chicago League of Women Voters from 1972 to 1977).

 Elam traveled quite a bit during the late 1960s, and spent the summer of 1967 (the "Summer of Love") in San Francisco.
 While she was in San Francisco, Elam would crash with friends and occasionally on the street, following her own desires, passions, and ideas about life.
 She supported herself with knitting, which she would sell or trade to friends and the people she met in Haight-Ashbury.
 Throughout Elam's life she was very dedicated to making things from scratch – knitted clothes, bread, cake, etc.